Applied Biomedical Health Bsc (Hons) (with Foundation Year)UCAS Code: C681|Duration: 4 years|Full Time|Hope Park|UCAS Campus Code: L46

-Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15 - 20 students, and tutorials which typically have no more than 10 students.
-You will also have the opportunity to have a one-to-one meeting with your tutor each week.
+Teaching on this degree is structured into lectures, where all students are taught together, seminars and lab practicals of smaller groups of around 15 - 20 students, and tutorials that typically have no more than 10 students.
+Lab practicals are a strong feature of the course and you typically be taught in this environment 2-3 hours every week.

 In your first year of study, there are approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours in your second and third years.
 On top of usual teaching hours, you are also expected to spend approximately 30 hours studying independently each week, as well as studying in groups to prepare for any group assessments that you may have.
 Staff are available for 3 hours per week for one-to-one tutorial meetings in their office hours.

 Applied Biomedical Health at Liverpool Hope encompasses a comprehensive and integrated blend of topics focused on gaining a biomedical understanding of the human body and the factors which affect health and the manifestation of diseases.
 There is a strong focus on applying knowledge and understanding to the medical context, especially to lab-based techniques.

-The degree programme incorporates the various sub-disciplines of biomedicine including anatomy and physiology, cell and molecular biology, biochemistry, genetics, immunology, medical microbiology, health and well-being, epidemiology, exercise science and clinical nutrition and these are delivered in the applied context of contemporary health issues including: aging, obesity, cancer, musculoskeletal, cardiovascular and metabolic diseases.
+The degree programme incorporates the various sub-disciplines of biomedicine including: anatomy and physiology, cell and molecular biology, biochemistry, genetics, immunology, medical microbiology, health and well-being, epidemiology, exercise science and clinical nutrition and these are delivered in the applied context of contemporary health issues including: aging, obesity, cancer, musculoskeletal, cardiovascular and metabolic diseases.
 Our Applied Biomedical Health programme is concerned with the detection, monitoring and treatment of disease and thus has a large lab practical element.
 You will develop a range of specialist practical laboratory and transferable skills in this regard.

 The Foundation Year is a great opportunity if you have the ability and enthusiasm to study for a degree, but do not yet have the qualifications required to enter directly onto our degree programmes.
 A significant part of the Foundation Year focuses upon core skills such as academic writing at HE level, becoming an independent learner, structuring academic work, critical thinking, time management and note taking.